 We Grow Year Round Using A No-Till Method & We Never Use Any Synthetic Fertilizers or Chemical Pesticides.
-Growing healthful food has the power to make a positive impact not just in the health of ourselves but our community as well.
+Growing healthy food has the power to make a positive impact not just in our own health but the health of our community as well.

 Elm Street Gardens is a two-acre vegetable garden located behind a historic house in Sparta, Georgia.
 The gardens were begun in 2004 as an experiment

 to see if the Curreys could grow the vegetables they wanted to eat throughout the year.
 A diverse array of vegetable and fruit crops are now grown year round using a no-till method in the outdoor beds and in the hoop houses.
 In addition to the two hoop houses, there is a heated seed house for starting transplants as well as a shade house for cultivating mushrooms.